A block Recycled GMRES method with investigations into aspects of solver performance: Recycled Block

-Gaul and Schl\"ommer \cite{GS.2013-arXiv} have recently suggested that in the context of recycled MINRES being used to solve a Schr\"odinger-type equation, Ritz vectors are good candidates with which to recycle.
+Gaul and Schl\"ommer \cite{GS.2013-arXiv} suggest that in the context of recycled \minres being used to solve a Schr\"odinger-type equation, Ritz vectors are good candidates with which to recycle.
 In \cite{CF.Tuminaro.Recyc-POD.2015}, the authors propose a method of recycling using a proper orthogonal decomposition approach coming from model order reduction.
-In the context of ill-posed image recovery problems, it recently was demonstrated that one can also augment the Krylov subspace with vectors which encode knowledge of characteristics of the true solution, e.g., edge characteristics of the image \cite{MRH.2014}.
-In that work, flexible GMRES \cite{Saad1993} was used to augment the subspace.
-This follows from the work in \cite{BR-2.2007,BR.2007} in which GMRES for ill-posed problem was augmented with vectors encoding features of the reconstructed image which are difficult for a Krylov method to reconstruct (such as discontinuities and hard edges).
-A similar method was recently proposed \cite{DGH.2014}, but it does not fit into the projected problem framework laid out in Section \ref{section.background}.
+In the context of ill-posed image recovery problems, it has been demonstrated that one can also augment the Krylov subspace with vectors which encode knowledge of characteristics of the true solution, e.g., edge characteristics of the image \cite{MRH.2014}.
+In that work, flexible \gmres \cite{Saad1993} is used to augment the subspace.
+This follows from the work in \cite{BR-2.2007,BR.2007,DGH.2014} in which \gmres for ill-posed problem is augmented with vectors encoding features of the reconstructed image which are difficult for a Krylov method to reconstruct (such as discontinuities and hard edges).
+Using the augmented method framework discussed in \cite{SoodhalterDeSturlerKilmer:2020:1}, the author of \cite{Soodhalter:2022:1} re-interpreted the work of \cite{DGH.2014} in order to propose an alternative implementation.